Peter Vermeersch

 • More light.
 The Sociological Review Magazine, 2023.
 Full text

 • Artefacts of national subversion: the flag as a critical presence – or a disturbing absence – in contemporary visual art.
-Ethnologie française, Vol. 53, 2023, 239-253 (with Ana Dević).
+Ethnologie française, 2023 (53), 239-253 (with Ana Dević).

 • Narratives of change and repair: how the study of storytelling in the social sciences can inspire peacebuilding research.
 Peacebuilding, Vol. 11(1), 2023, 104-109.
 Full text